amzn/MXFusion/docs/design_documents/inference.md

 ## Overview

 Inference in MXFusion is broken down into a few logical pieces that can be combined together as necessary.
+MXFusion relies on MXNet's Gluon as the underlying computational engine.

 The highest level object you'll deal with will be derived from the ```mxfusion.inference.Inference``` class.
 This is the outer loop that drives the inference algorithm, holds the relevant parameters and models for training, and handles serialization after training.
 At a minimum, ```Inference``` objects take as input the ```InferenceAlgorithm``` to run.
 On creation, an ```InferenceParameters``` object is created and attached to the ```Inference``` method which will store and manage (MXNet) parameters during inference.